 When your gut and skin have been inflamed due to eczema, your body also may not be making enough enzymes.

-Supplemental digestive enzymes helped improve eczema symptoms and improved leaky gut according to research published in Pediatric Drugs [R].
+Supplemental digestive enzymes helped improve eczema symptoms and improve leaky gut according to research published in Pediatric Drugs [R].

 L-glutamine is an amino acid that is an important fuel source for digestive cells.